Personal - Phil's Story - - - -

 After completing Family Medicine Residency II (1979) at Dalhousie, my goal was to be helpful to patients and to teach.

 Judy and I were married in 1983.
 James was born in 1985.
+He continues to work full time as an electrician.
 In 1987 we were blessed with a daughter, Jenna.
+She enjoys oil painting such as this tiger.

 An opportunity to spend a year in Halifax became available June 1989.
 I welcomed the change after a decade of private practice in Edmonton.
 Our family agreed and I assumed the teaching and practice responsibilities of Dr. D. C. Brown (my teacher 10 years previously) at Dalhousie during his sabbatical year.
 I learned how to teach, to cook lobster, and to sail that year.
 We returned to Edmonton, I joined the Department of Family Medicine at The University of Alberta , advanced to the level of associate professor, enjoyed patient contact, teaching medical learners, and editing the Department of Family Medicine Newsletter.
-I was a participant in the renovations at the Grey Nuns Family Medicine Centre in 2000 that included ideas from Dr. Janice O'Hara in the area of HOPE.
+I was a participant in the renovations at the Grey Nuns Family Medicine Centre in 2000 that included ideas from Dr. Janice O'Hara in the area of hope.
 My interests in innovation and interpersonal communication led to involvement in the launching of Alberta Collaborative Health Interdisciplinary initiative, currently named Health Sciences Students' Association

 My initial approach to midlife adjustment included connecting with my Lithuanian roots.
 I became very active as president of the Lithuanian Society of Edmonton and involved as Lithuania, the homeland of my Dad, redeclared independence 11 March 1990.